Workshops and Retreats

 Looking to be inspired?
 The Highlands Center offers writing, art, and naturalist workshops throughout the four seasons.

-In this all-day workshop we will exercise our creative muscles to move toward a different way of experiencing our natural world.
-After we consider the words of writers who inspire us, we will write together in prose or in poetry.
-Participants will leave with at least two new pieces of writing, ideas for enhancing our own writing, the inspiration to see nature, and the knowledge to understand how we are a part of it.
+We will use our writing to pay close attention and to break down boundaries, exercising our creative muscles to move toward a different way of experiencing our natural world.
+After we consider the words of writers who inspire us, we will write together, prose or poetry.

 This workshop is open to everyone, regardless of experience.